simon-smida/KNN-project/README.md

 Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.

-## License

-Files `datasets/voxceleb1_metadata.csv` and `datasets/voxceleb1_veri_test.txt` contain VoxCeleb metadata, which are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-The rest of the code is licensed under MIT license, if not in collision with the VoxCeleb licensing.